maxgohren/ESPip-Boy/devlogs/August2025-TheRealWorkHasBegun.md

+# August 21 2025 - Thursday 11:25 PM
+Today I went to work on my watch and the lack of clarity set in.

+Having mostly finished the prototype, it is time to move on to the next step of selecting a vendor, parts and designing the PCB.
+I dislike LCSC and will most likely use Digikey.

+However, I have no experience designing PCBs so this part of the process is still scary to me.
+Following Robert Feranac's tutorial was great but it just demystified the amount of work I have to do haha.

+I made my state even worse by looking for inspiration on other watches and felt discouraged by the Reddit comments telling unprepared and overly optimistic posters that unless they wanted their watch to look like a Pip-Boy they need to rethink their design.
+These are the comments that inspired the name of this watch, but now they are discouraging instead of inspiring me.

+My main issue now is my GNSS module.
+I refuse to design an onboard antenna or even interface with a U.FL connector.
+This severely limits my design to expensive modules, with the cheaper ones being massively large.
+I have to accept these options or see if I can use an existing L1 band antenna like I found for the WiFi antenna.

+All that being said, the road ahead is new territory for me.
+It is unknown and will require lots of hard work and study to conquer the concepts and make a working product.
+I am confident though.
+I will take my time, take this weekend off for a nice fishing trip, and come back with clarity of mind to continue the project.

+It is interesting to finally be 'sick' of the project haha, it is all-consuming, and the novelty of that has worn off.

+I look forward to returning to the next Act of this project with renewed confidence :).

 # August 21 2025 - Thursday 12:13 AM
 I feel like a mad scientist.
 Staying up late every night to work on my wonderful creation.
 It is paying off though.
 I have never worked so hard on something, and